-- Study author is name of first author in publication from which data extracted, see references. - · Study year is year of that publication. - Study type: CC case control; P prospective - Number of lung cancers in lifelong nonsmokers are study totals for females; for specific exposures numbers may be less. - Where necessary, relative risks and 95% confidence limits were estimated from data presented. - Significance: + statistically significant increase at 95% confidence level significant decrease. - Notes: see 'Notes column' below.
+- Study author is the name of the first author in the principal publication from which the data were extracted (see references). - Study year is the year of that publication. - Study type: CC case control; P prospective - Number of lung cancers in lifelong nonsmokers are study totals for females.
+For specific exposures numbers may be less.
+For some studies these numbers have been estimated. - Where necessary, relative risks and 95% confidence limits were estimated from the data presented. - Significance: + statistically significant increase at 95% confidence level significant decrease. - Notes: see 'Notes column' below.